24fisher/UnsortedOrderer/README.md

 # UnsortedOrderer

 .NET 8 console application for organizing a folder full of unsorted files.
-Configuration lives in `UnsortedOrderer.ConsoleApp/appsettings.json`.
+Configuration lives in `UnsortedOrderer.ConsoleApp/appsettings.json` (defaults point to `C:/_Unsorted` as the source and `C:/_Sorted` as the destination).

 ## Configuration